Facilitating Safe Removal

 Unexpected findings at IUC removal

-On removal of an IUC check the device is intact and that it is the expected device and therefore the correct information about duration of use/follow-up/ongoing contraception has been given.
+On removal of a Cu-IUD check the device is intact and that it is the expected device and the correct information about duration of use/follow-up/ongoing contraception has been given.

-For advice with regards to broken or /incomplete device refer to FSRH Clinical Guideline: Intrauterine contraception (March 2023, Amended July 2023)
+For advice with regards to broken or /incomplete device refer to CoSRH Clinical Guideline: Intrauterine contraception (March 2023)

 Removal of an unusual device

-For advice with regards to IUCs inserted abroad where the clinician is not familiar with the device refer to FSRH Clinical Guideline: Intrauterine contraception (March 2023, Amended July 2023)
+For advice with regards to Cu-IUDs inserted abroad where the clinician is not familiar with the device refer to CoSRH Clinical Guideline: Intrauterine contraception (March 2023)

 Difficult removals:

-Most IUC removals are straightforward.
-Difficult IUC removals may be due to a number of factors including anatomical variations, IUC malposition (including perforation), clinician experience and/or the level of pain or discomfort experienced.
-When there is difficulty in removing an IUC, a referral should be made to an experienced provider.
+Difficult Cu-IUD removals may be due factors such as anatomical variations, Cu-IUD malposition (including perforation), clinician experience and/or the level of pain or discomfort experienced.
+When there is difficulty in removing a Cu-IUD, a referral should be made to an experienced provider.